-Associate of Science in Fire Technology - Not for Transfer (AS)
+Associate of Science in Fire Technology (AS)

 This degree prepares students for entry-level employment and/or potential further study in the fields of fire protection and prevention.
 Students completing this degree will have a foundation for the fields of fire protection, prevention, or public education through the study of the organization and function of fire prevention and suppression techniques, fire behavior, combustible materials, extinguishing agents, hazardous and toxic material, fire command and fire management.
 The student will acquire knowledge in the design and operation of fire detection and alarm systems; fire protection features in building design and construction, wildland fire behavior and firefighting techniques; fire service organization, fire prevention, and theories of fire control.
 The Fire Technology program is based on the Uniform Fire Service Technology curriculum as approved by the State Board of Fire Services and the California Fire Chiefs Association.
 Successful completion of the program qualifies the student for State Firefighter 1 certification pending completion of either 6 months experience as a full-time paid firefighter or twelve months of experience as a volunteer firefighter.